trek-view/basecamp/_posts/2022-04-29-join-gopro-chaptered-split-video-files-preserve-telemetry.md

 Finally, all that's left to do is copy the global metadata.
 To do this I will only copy the metadata from the first video.
 This is because global metadata should be identical in each of the input videos (e.g. camera name, make).

-Using exiftool for this job ([and not ffmpeg for the reasons for this are described here](/blog/2022/ffmpeg-video-to-frame-cheat-sheet)) I first make a copy of the newly merged video;
+Using exiftool for this job ([and not ffmpeg for the reasons described here](/blog/2022/ffmpeg-video-to-frame-cheat-sheet)) I first make a copy of the newly merged video;

 ```shell
 cp GS0141-merged.mp4 GS0141-merged-meta.mp4